 In this Act the following terms have the following meanings, unless the context requires a different construction —

-“Bankruptcy” includes any proceeding under the Bankruptcy Act 1892, or any Act amending the same, whereby the property of the debtor becomes vested in any other person for division among creditors.
+Bankruptcy includes any proceeding under the Bankruptcy Act 1892, or any Act amending the same, whereby the property of the debtor becomes vested in any other person for division among creditors.

-“Company” means any persons corporate or unincorporate, who grant assurances, endowments, or annuities upon human life within Western Australia.
+Company means any persons corporate or unincorporate, who grant assurances, endowments, or annuities upon human life within Western Australia.

 Any reference in this Act to a company which issued the policy shall include a reference to any company which has become the successor (whether by amalgamation, transfer, purchase, arrangement or otherwise) of that company.

-“Chairman” means the person for the time being presiding over the board of directors, committee of management, or other managing body in Western Australia of the company.
+Chairman means the person for the time being presiding over the board of directors, committee of management, or other managing body in Western Australia of the company.

-“Industrial life assurance policy” means a policy upon human life the premiums in respect of rich are by the terms of the policy made payable at intervals of less than two months and are contracted to be received or are usually received by means of collectors of the company rich issued the policy.
+Industrial life assurance policy means a policy upon human life the premiums in respect of rich are by the terms of the policy made payable at intervals of less than two months and are contracted to be received or are usually received by means of collectors of the company rich issued the policy.

-“Policy” means any contract for assurance, endowment, or annuity on human life, and includes all moneys, howsoever payable, assured thereby, or which may be paid or become payable thereunder, and all the property and interest therein of the person assured.
+Policy means any contract for assurance, endowment, or annuity on human life, and includes all moneys, howsoever payable, assured thereby, or which may be paid or become payable thereunder, and all the property and interest therein of the person assured.

-“Life assurance business” means the granting of policies.
+Life assurance business means the granting of policies.

-“Financial year” means each period of twelve months at the end of which the balance of the accounts of the company is struck, or if no such balance is struck, then each period of twelve months ending with the thirty-first day of December.
+Financial year means each period of twelve months at the end of which the balance of the accounts of the company is struck, or if no such balance is struck, then each period of twelve months ending with the thirty-first day of December.

-“Court” means the Supreme Court of Western Australia.
+Court means the Supreme Court of Western Australia.

-“Registrar” means the Registrar of Joint Stock Companies under the Joint Stock Companies Ordinance 1858.
+Registrar means the Registrar of Joint Stock Companies under the Joint Stock Companies Ordinance 1858.

-“Local company” means a company having its head office in Western Australia.
+Local company means a company having its head office in Western Australia.

-“Foreign company” means a company not having its head office in Western Australia.
+Foreign company means a company not having its head office in Western Australia.

-“Will” includes codicil.
+Will includes codicil.

 [Section 3 amended by No. 23 of 1905 s.5; No. 47 of 1939 s.2.]